SteffenL/dl2-dev-menu-poc/README.md

 This approach directly uses DevTools to play the main game with a wrapper DLL that applies some memory editing for enabling the developer menu.

+No game files are modified, and no files from the game are redistributed.
+Online features are and should remain unavailable.

 ## Building

 ```